 The Middle School science program develops an awareness of science as a way of exploring the world, connecting seamlessly to the foundation provided in the Lower School.
-Students expand their abilities to manipulate the tools of science.
-Reading and report writing skills receive emphasis while the major focus remains firmly on direct experience (laboratory investigations).
-Targeted units and general discussions enhance students’ consciousness of sustainability issues in local, regional and global arenas.
+Students expand their abilities to manipulate the tools of science, both physical and mathematical.
+Reading and report writing skills are emphasized while the major focus remains firmly on direct experience through laboratory and field investigations.
+Targeted units and focused studies enhance students’ consciousness of sustainability issues in local, regional and global arenas.
 Boys are encouraged to think critically, ask questions broadly and challenge their preconceived notions of the natural world.

 Developing practical skills in measurement is emphasized so that by the end of Middle School each boy should be able to demonstrate competence in the use of the following instruments: compound microscope, triple-beam balance, computerized motion detector, graduated cylinder, metric rule, thermometer, and the standard metric units of measurement.

 Middle School Math-Science Research Projects are exciting opportunities for every boy to design and execute an interdisciplinary experiment in six weeks.
 At each step of the process, the boys discuss their progress with their science and math teachers.
 Through this process, boys develop a paper, construct a display, and present their investigations to parents, teachers and other students.